ivanseibel/mba-rocketseat-nest-clean/README.md

 1. **Domain Layer**: Define or update the domain entities and use cases in the `src/domain/` directory.
 2. **Application Layer**: Implement the use cases and services in the `src/application/` directory.
 3. **Infrastructure Layer**: Update the infrastructure-related code in the `src/infra/` directory, such as repositories and data mappers.

-### Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## License